dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/index.md

 ---
 title: Port from EF6 to EF Core - EF
-description: A detailed guide to port your
+description: A detailed guide to port your EF6 apps to EF Core
 author: jeremylikness
 ms.alias: jeliknes
 ms.date: 10/25/2021